Tulsa's Arts Future

 OR Create a non-profit yourself.

-With the 100 year Centennial of Route 66 in Tulsa, Tourism has finally, firmly gotten onto the cities radar as being a good, potential economic driver.
+With the 100 year Centennial of Route 66 in Tulsa, Tourism has finally, firmly gotten onto the city's radar as being a good, potential economic driver.
 Tourism and the arts are a natural pairing.
 Each success reinforcing the other.
 However, those individual artists and small business owners in the arts and tourism industries, have for years lamented a feeling of "Lack of support." from our city.

 One place where this frustration arises is with the grants process in Tulsa.

-We have a huge Non-Profit sector that seems to set the dominant tone, funding rules, and priorities for things.
+We have a huge non-profit sector that seems to set the dominant tone, funding rules, and priorities for things.
 Often leaving local artists, creatives, and their small businesses out of the equation, and missing potential business and funding opportunities compared to their peers in other cities.
-The intent of this large non-profit network was to help advocate for more funding, and to combine different sources of funding, to theoretically create a bigger impact.
+The intent of this large non-profit network was to help advocate for more funding, and to combine different sources of funding, to hopefully create a bigger impact.

 However there have been unintended consequences.
 One example being Taxpayer funds, that could, and often do, go to small arts and tourism, for-profit businesses in other cities, being coralled into that larger system here, which then often has rules forbidding for-profits from applying.
 Thus the ones most likely to pay the taxes, are then locked out of applying for those taxpayer funded grants.
 While allowing their peers in the non-profit sector to do so.
+Or the for-profits are asked to jump through more difficult hurdles in order to apply.

 Regardless, its one example of how for-profit arts organizations in Tulsa and Oklahoma, are at a disadvantage compared to our peers in other States and Cities that allowed for-profits to apply for those grants.